robeving/LinuxTerminalFailGifs/README.md

 ```

 6. Optional cache some gifs
-If you don't want to download a load of gifs run this command in the LinuxTerminalFailGifs directory
+If you don't want to download a new gif everytime run this command in the LinuxTerminalFailGifs directory
 ```
 for n in {1..50}; do ./fail.sh 123; done
 ```